 You can get chain link coated with colored polyester, PVC or vinyl.
 These coatings increase your fence’s UV resistance, limiting corrosion and damage.
 Coatings also allow for color; green and black can help a fence blend into the background.

 Little to no maintenance is the charm of chain link.
-A simple hosing off and a dab of soap makes it look like new.
-Vinyl wrapping can be added to chain link to make a waterproof fence that will outlast many other fence types.
+A simple hosing off and a dab of soap make most chain link fences look like new.
+Vinyl wrapping can be added to make a waterproof fence that will outlast many other fence types.

-Contact Buzz Custom Fence and we can talk about your chain link needs.
-Confused about your perfect gauge, grid size or color?
+Contact Buzz Custom Fence and we can talk about your chain link fencing needs for your Dallas Fort Worth Property.
+Confused about your perfect gauge, overall cost, grid size or color?
 We’re happy to chat.